- Home

 Surgery for ovarian cancer

-Surgery for ovarian cancer is complex.
-It is recommended that a gynaecological oncologist who is at a hospital that does a lot of these operations (high-volume centre) performs the surgery.
-To find out more, visit The Australian Society of Gynaecologic Oncologists (ASGO).
+Surgery is often the initial treatment for ovarian cancer.
+This surgery can be complex.
+It is recommended that a gynaecological oncologist who is at a hospital that does a lot of these operations (a high-volume centre) does the surgery.

 Learn more about: